Community Engagement Core

 - Evaluator & Policy Specialist (firstname.lastname@example.org)

-The Community Outreach and Engagement Core (COEC) serves as a resource to increase awareness and understanding of environmental health research, and to further scientific collaboration among University of Michigan environmental health researchers and the communities involved.
-The COEC works to facilitate translation and dissemination of research in a way that is meaningful to all stakeholders, including community members in Detroit and Southeast Michigan as well as local, state, regional and national policy makers and public health decision makers charged with establishing regulations and policies regarding environmental exposures and health outcomes.
+The Community Engagement Core (CEC) serves as a resource to increase awareness and understanding of environmental health research, and to further scientific collaboration among University of Michigan environmental health researchers and the communities involved.
+The CEC works to facilitate translation and dissemination of research in a way that is meaningful to all stakeholders, including community members in Detroit and Southeast Michigan as well as local, state, regional and national policy makers and public health decision makers charged with establishing regulations and policies regarding environmental exposures and health outcomes.

-The specific aims of the COEC are to:
+The specific aims of the CEC are to:

 - Enhance, expand, and sustain partnerships with stakeholders (e.g. community-based organizations, local health departments, health advocacy groups, and other local, state, and regional partners) to translate and disseminate scientific findings on the role of environmental exposure in disease, and to increase understanding of community concerns among Center members.